sabrinapeters/sdrp.old/_drafts/2014-06-12-us-violence.md

 Racism stems from a fear of different people, right?

-And misogyny & patriarchy stem from a fear of power-loss.
+And misogyny/patriarchy stem from a fear of power-loss.
 I daresay that Mr. Rodgers was extremely afraid of being alone, too.

 Still, there are those afraid of losing liberty.
 What are you most afraid of?
 Losing your American citizenship/identity, or your Kingdom citizenship?
 They're not the same.
 In fact, they are completely separate.